firdausdimmas/SQLProject_1/README.md

 EDA involved exploring the unicorns database to answer key questions, such as:
 - Which industries produced the highest number of unicorns between 2019 and 2021?
-- In which year did the highest number of unicorns emerge within the top industries — 2019, 2020, or 2021?
+- In which year did the highest number of unicorns emerge within the top industries?
 - Are there significant differences in average valuations across industries?

 ### Data Analysis